chadfazio/asm341/module3/lab1/lab1.rst

     ..
 Note:: These iRules could generate a lot of noise and may not be appropriate for production use without some filtering or rate limiting.

+    ..
+Note:: In this lab we used iRules to customize Bot Defense logging, but it can also be used to modify Bot Defense behavior.
+For more information see ``https://devcentral.f5.com/wiki/iRules.BOTDEFENSE__action.ashx``.

 #.
 Remove the iRule and DoS Profile from the Virtual Server before you continue.

 |